 Planning and prioritization

-Before each design sprint it was my responsibility as the user experience product manager to meet with the product management team to determine which elements of the user experience would be developed next, taking into account the overall vision for the Digital Omni Channel Platform, as well as our resource capacity from a design perspective.
+Before each design sprint it was my responsibility as the creative team project manager to meet with the product management team to determine which elements of the user experience would be developed next, taking into account the overall vision for the Digital Omni Channel Platform, as well as our resource capacity from a design perspective.

 Once the required pages and functionality requirements were determined and discussed, I would meet with the design team to determine how each page in our flow would be designed and determine if any new interactions or design patterns were needed.
 This process usually entailed looking at competitor websites and other e-commerce sites online to determine what was being done for certain interactions across multiple sites.
 We’d also look up best practices and then come to a consensus on what interactions and page designs we preferred before designing our own interactions and pages that would match our project’s design language.